openhab/openhab-addons/addons/binding/org.openhab.binding.mihome/README.md

 *   Offline - manual

     1. Click 3 times on the Gateway's button
-    2. Gateway will flash in blue and you will hear female voice in Chinese
+    2. Gateway will flash in blue and you will hear female voice in Chinese, you have 30 seconds to include your new device
     3. Place the needle into the sensor and hold it for at least 3 seconds
     4. You'll hear confirmation message in Chinese
     5. The device appears in openHAB thing Inbox

-__If you don't want to hear the Chinese voice every time, you can disable it by setting the volume to minimum in the MiHome App (same for the blinking light)__

 * With the binding

     1.  after adding the gateway make sure you have entered the right developer key
-    2.  setup a Switch Item for the channel `mihome:gateway:xxxxxxxxxxx:joinPermission` (see Examples) or control the switch via PaperUI
+    2.  in PaperUI, go to your Inbox and trigger a discovery for the binding
-    3.  after switching you have 30 seconds to include your new device
+    3.  the gateway flashes in blue and you hear a female voice in Chinese, you have 30 seconds to include your new device
+    4.  follow the instructions for your device to pair it to the gateway
+    5.  you'll hear a confirmation message in Chinese
+    6. The device appears in openHAB thing Inbox

+__Hints:__

+* If you don't want to hear the Chinese voice every time, you can disable it by setting the volume to minimum in the MiHome App (same for the blinking light)

-__The devices don't need an Internet connection to be working after you have set up the developer mode BUT you won't be able to connect to them via App anymore - easiest way is to block their outgoing Internet connection in your router and enable it later, when you want to check for updates etc__
+* The devices don't need an Internet connection to be working after you have set up the developer mode BUT you won't be able to connect to them via App anymore - easiest way is to block their outgoing Internet connection in your router and enable it later, when you want to check for updates etc. This will ensure that your smart home data stays only with you!

+## Removing devices from the gateway

+If you remove a Thing in PapaerUI it will also trigger the gateway to unpair the device.
+It will only reappear in your Inbox, if you connect it to the gateway again.
+Just follow the instructions in ["Connecting devices to the gateway"](#connecting-devices-to-the-gateway).

 ## Network configuration